retrohacker/artifact-store/README.md

 with the artifact as the request body (think tarballs).
 Where:

-* `user` is the user is the username for a scoped artifact.
+* `user` is the username for a scoped artifact.
 If absent, the package will be uploaded to the global namespace.
 * `package` is the name of the artifact
 * `version` is the version of the artifact